JohnPaulinePineda/Portfolio_Project_52/docs/index.md

 1. In the context of Cox proportional hazards regression, penalties are used to prevent overfitting and improve the generalizability of the model by adding a constraint to the optimization problem.
 These penalties can help improve the model's predictive performance and interpretability by addressing overfitting and multicollinearity issues.

-1. The choice of penalty will depend on a number of factors including interpretability, multicpllinearity handling and variable selection capabilities.
+1. The choice of penalty will depend on a number of factors including interpretability, multicollinearity handling and variable selection capabilities.
     * [No penalty](https://lifelines.readthedocs.io/en/latest/) (no regularization) can lead to overfitting, especially when the number of predictors is large or when there is multicollinearity among the predictors.
     * [Lasso penalty](https://lifelines.readthedocs.io/en/latest/) (L1 regularization) encourages sparsity in the coefficients by setting some coefficients exactly to zero, effectively performing variable selection.
     * [Rdige penalty](https://lifelines.readthedocs.io/en/latest/) (L2 regularization) shrinks the coefficients towards zero but does not set them exactly to zero, which can be beneficial in dealing with multicollinearity among predictors.
     * [Elastic net penalty](https://lifelines.readthedocs.io/en/latest/) (L1 and L2 regularization) combines the benefits of both Lasso and Ridge penalties, promoting sparsity while also dealing with multicollinearity.
-2. Comparing all results from the penalized conx regression models formulated, the viable models for prediction can be any of the following:
+2. Comparing all results from the penalized cox regression models formulated, the most viable model for prediction was determined as:
     * [Elastic net penalty](https://lifelines.readthedocs.io/en/latest/) (with more weight assigned to L2 than L1 regularization)
         * Demonstrated the best independent cross-validated (**Concordance Index** = 0.8152) and test (**Concordance Index** = 0.8671) model performance
         * Showed considerable overfit between the train (**Concordance Index** = 0.8501) and cross-validated (**Concordance Index** = 0.8152) model performance